-Section 287(2) of the Local Government Act provides personal immunity for a regional board director in the performance of his or her duties or the exercise of his or her powers.
-A limitation on this protection is contained in section 287(3) which provides that section 287(2):

-"does not provide a defence if
+Section 738(2) of the Local Government Act provides personal immunity for a municipal council member or a regional board director in the performance of his or her duties or the exercise of his or her powers.
+A limitation on this protection is contained in section 738(3) which provides that section 738(2) does not provide a defence if:

-- (a) the municipal public officer has, in relation to the conduct that is the subject matter of the action, been guilty of dishonesty, gross negligence or malicious or wilful misconduct, or - (b) the cause of action is libel or slander."
+- "(a) the municipal public officer has, in relation to the conduct that is the subject matter of the action, been guilty of dishonesty, gross negligence or malicious or willful misconduct, or - (b) the cause of action is libel or slander."

-In addition, section 287.2 of the Local Government Act permits a municipal council to indemnify elected officials in certain circumstances set out in that section.
+In addition, section 740 of the Local Government Act permits a municipal council or regional board to indemnify elected officials in certain circumstances set out in that section.
 Most local governments will have adopted an indemnification bylaw that sets out the local government's policy in connection with indemnification of legal defence costs, judgment awards or penalties.
+In addition to circumstances of indemnification covered by the bylaw, councils and boards also have authority to provide indemnification as defined in section 740(1) by way or a resolution in any individual case.